krishna2/krishna2.github.io/books.md

 1. Michael Edleson: Value Averaging

+1. Joel Greenblat: The Little Book that still Beats the Market

+1. Richard Ferri: All About Asset Allocation

+1. Edward Yardeni: Watching the Fed - for Fun and Profit

 ### Currently Reading

-* All About Asset Allocation
+* A few books on finance/investing.

+* Swami Chinmayananda: Bhaja Govindam

 * Whitney Johnson: Disrupt Yourself